a (virtual) interdisciplinary symposium series hosted by the Faculty of Social Sciences

 Like a conference session, each event in this series is based on a theme.
 Cross-disciplinary and cross-Faculty participation is encouraged.

 On October 26, 2022, Movement and Mobility will explore themes of (im)migration, movement and (im)mobility at individual, societal or systemic levels, and/or the transportation of people, things, or ideas across places, times, or contexts.

 Held on September 28, 2021, Social Justice and Community Collaboration offered affiliates of the Social Justice Research Institute (SJRI) (from across faculties) an opportunity to share updates on their SJRI-funded community collaboration research projects.

-This free live event was livestreamed.
+This livestreamed event was free and open to the public.
 Details about the presentations and a video of the symposium are available on the event web page.

 Perspectives on Mental Health on April 27, 2021, was the first symposium in this series.